Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 Included in this CD is the track that probably is Dave's biggest hit, Jakatta - "American Dream".
 This track

-in a bidding war to get the rights to this song - and it seems to be well invested money since it's a huge worldwide HIT.
+of money in a bidding war to get the rights to this song - and it seems it was well invested money since it became a huge

-You also have to note the "Disco [Travolta] pose" of the murdered person, a clear hint of what you can expect to hear at
+You also have to note the "Disco [Travolta] pose" of the murdered person silhouette, a clear hint of what you can expect

 Throughout 2001 and 2002 Dave keeps himself busy releasing stuff under several of his aliases, where Jakatta